microsoft/MASS/README.md

 | Ro-En | [MODEL](https://modelrelease.blob.core.windows.net/mass/mass_mt_enro_1024.pth)      | [BPE codes]() | [Vocabulary]() |

+We will release the pre-trained and fine-tuned models for other langauge pairs in the future.

 Here is an example to show how to run mass fine-tuning on the WMT16 en-ro dataset.

 ### Data Ready